n8n v2.0 breaking changes#

 Migration path: If you run task runners in Docker with external mode, update your setup to use the n8nio/runners image instead of n8nio/n8n.

-n8n will remove the Pyodide-based Python Code node and replace it with a task runner-based implementation that uses native Python for better security and performance.
-Starting in v2.0, you can only use Python Code nodes with task runners in external mode.
+n8n will remove the Pyodide-based Python Code node and tool and replace them with a task runner-based implementation that uses native Python for better security and performance.
+Starting in v2.0, you can only use Python Code nodes with task runners in external mode and native Python tools.

 The native Python Code node doesn't support built-in variables like _input or dot access notation, which were available in the Pyodide-based version.
 For details, see the Code node documentation.

-Migration path: To continue using Python in Code nodes, set up task runners in external mode and review your existing Python Code nodes for compatibility.
+Migration path: To continue using Python in Code nodes, set up task runners in external mode and review your existing Python Code nodes and tools for compatibility.

 Disable ExecuteCommand and LocalFileTrigger nodes by default#

-n8n will disable rhe ExecuteCommand and LocalFileTrigger nodes by default because they pose security risks.
+n8n will disable the ExecuteCommand and LocalFileTrigger nodes by default because they pose security risks.
 These nodes allow users to run arbitrary commands and access the file system.

 Migration path: If you need to use these nodes, remove them from the disabled nodes list in your n8n configuration by updating the NODES_EXCLUDE environment variable.
 For example, set NODES_EXCLUDE="[]" to enable all nodes, or remove only the specific nodes you need.